 Places to visit in Oman

-Oman is a large country and although to the uninitiated, on the map a lot of it looks like desert, there is a huge amount to see.
-Most itineraries combine sightseeing in Muscat with time in the mountains and desert before heading back down to the coast for some all important beachtime.
+Oman is a large country and although much of the country is covered by desert, there is a huge amount to see.
+Most itineraries start and end in Muscat.
+They will also include time spent in the mountainous interior and the desert before finishing up on the beach.

 Here are some of the main areas that you might want to consider including on your itinerary.